garrandall/popular-music-data/tracks/tonight--best-you-ever-had--john-legend-ludacris.md

 Girl what you're playing for?
 Ah, come on
 Come on, let me kiss that
-Ooh, I know you miss that
+Oh I know you miss that
 What's wrong?
 Let me fix that
 Twist that